twolfson/spritesmith/README.md

 During installation, you may see errors for other engines.
 These should be ignored unless `npm` crashes.

 ## Documentation
-Spritesmith is a standalone function
+`spritesmith` is a standalone function

 ```js
 /**